EDUCATION IS AN INALIENABLE RIGHT

 6. Joint Recipient of the Autism Speaks Community Grant with ISAND, for Video Modelling Project.

 My elder son Rohan has contributed to this project.
 He has tested out materials, researched programs with me through academic journals, photographed recipes, edited, and even been a hand model.
+He has created some amazing resources including a 111 Page Social Studies Earth Day Curriculum.
 There were many times when my house was Chaotic with food everywhere, staff running in and out of the house, leaving Rohan to manage himself.
 He has written quite a funny blog about the entire experience.
 I encourage every one to read it.
-Rohan is active in the Community with his own website www.I2Us.com where he blogs about human rights issues and climate change.
+Rohan is active in the Community with his own website www.thesocialpoop.com where he blogs about human rights issues and climate change.
 Thank you Rohan for all your help in the project and I encourage you to continue to make valuable contributions to the community.

 Niam is my inspiration for this project.
 When I dived head first into the world of Autism, I was shocked at the high cost of therapy, limited access to Education and the number of road blocks.
 I was not alone.
 I witnessed many families struggling emotionally and financially.
 I decided a few years later that I wanted to create a e-learning site to help parents and public school teachers, especially those who were left with little or no supports.
-My son Niam is progressing every day and, I am proud of his achievements wheather small or big.
+My son Niam is progressing every day and, I am proud of his achievements whether small or big.
 Too me they are all to be celebrated.
-Niam was featured on Global News for his achievements in abstract painting.
-Please visit our shop to see his beautiful paintings and to support him.
+Niam was featured on Global News, CBC National, Samsung Canada and many more, for his achievements in abstract painting.
+Please visit his website www.niamjain.com to see his beautiful paintings and to support him.
 Niam is selling his paintings not just in Canada but in the United States as well.
 Niam is an example of what access to education can do in bringing a person to employment with supports.

 He has supported me endlessly, been patient, and generously contributed to this campaign.
 Able2learn would not be here today if it was not for him.
 A big round of applause for Ravi.

 This project is truly a family project.
-But we cannot sustain it alone.
-We ask you all to join us and contribute, through volunteering, donation of a program, writing blogs and personal stories, or by donating your latte money for a day to us.
+Join us and contribute, through volunteering, donation of a program, writing blogs and personal stories, or by donating your latte money for a day to us.
 We look forward to extending our family.

 You contact me at firstname.lastname@example.org